nicolepoliski/Version-Control-Lab/README.md

 5. To submit a pull request, go back to your fork in Github, and then click "Contribute" and then "Open pull request".

 # License
-you should include how your software is licensed
+you should include how your software is licensed.

 # Code of Conduct
 look at the CODE-OF-CONDUCT.md file